carls113/RCAC-temp-hpc-exchange/docs/source/week3/managing_files.rst

 concatenated form.

 Quiz: What levels of compression are available for these programs?
-Fo these levels mean the same thing across all three?
+Do these levels mean the same thing across all three?

 .. admonition:: Answer